zero01101/openOutpaint/README.md

 you'll obviously need A1111's webUI installed before you can use this, thus you're presumed to have an operational python install up and running to boot.

+A1111 webUI must be launched with the `--api` flag enabled, and the `--cors-allow-origins=` flag set with the host where openOutpaint will be running.

+**_NOTE: the commandline flag `--gradio-debug` disables custom API routes and completely breaks openOutpaint. please remove it from your COMMANDLINE_ARGS before running openOutpaint._**

 ### quickstart speedrun

 1. edit your `cors-allow-origins` to include https://zero01101.github.io and run webUI